revenue - Home page(888) 815-0802

 Service Cloud Voice is Salesforce’s native replacement and the path Salesforce will push hardest.
 It offers deep platform integration, real-time transcription, and Einstein AI features built directly into Salesforce.

 The catch is cost.
 Service Cloud Voice requires additional Salesforce licensing on top of what your team already pays, and for most mid-market sales organizations, that incremental cost is significant.
-Teams with dozens of reps, the licensing expense alone can be difficult to justify before factoring in implementation, training, and telephony infrastructure.
+For teams with dozens of reps, the licensing expense alone can be difficult to justify before factoring in implementation, training, and telephony infrastructure.

 Revenue.io connects directly to Salesforce without requiring Service Cloud Voice licensing.
 It delivers full dialer functionality including call recording, call transcription, AI summaries, mobile functionality, voicemail drop, local presence, and automatic activity logging at a significantly lower cost per user.